johnfrenchxyz/johnfrench.xyz/_portfolio-items/5-tesla.markdown

 There are few companies I respect more than Tesla.
 The cars that they create are beautiful in both form and function, and their commitment to fostering sustainable energy is above admirable.
 I began following them as an admirer, and now I don't think I will be able to justify buying a new car unless it is a Model 3.
 When I find a company that I respect this deeply, I almost immediately start analyzing their website for insights on design, architecture, and best practices.

 While I was examining the Tesla Motors website, I found a discrepancy between the functionality and attention to detail between the sleek desktop site and the functional, but lackluster mobile site.
-I set out to solve some of those problems with a UI redesign that would extend up to the desktop and provide a truly responsive and more usable experience.
+I set out to solve some of those problems with a UI redesign that would extend up to the desktop and provide a truly responsive and more usable experience. *Note: This is reflective of the Tesla site as of Summer of 2016.*

 ## Challenges:

 1. Create a more enticing and engaging mobile site that matches the polish of the desktop site.
 2. Improve mobile navigation usability without detracting from the brand identity.
 3. Create a truly responsive template that wouldn’t require completely separate layouts between devices.

+<a href="http://adobe.ly/2e2wgyW" target="_blank" class="portfolio-button">View the Tesla UI Design</a>

 ## Tesla's Current Mobile Homepage: